Yeghro/YEGHRO_NostrLogin/ReadMe.txt

 3. Go to Settings > Nostr Login to configure relay settings

 == Changelog ==

+= 1.8 =
+* Added option to import posts from Nostr to WordPress as posts.

 = 1.7 =
 * 1.6 modifcation proved to be unstable.
 Reverted to more stable and secure setup that requires user to